23critters/StyleSelect/README.md

         NB!
 Only works with [multiple] attribute set
     checkboxes: (boolean) show checkboxes with each option | default: false NB!
 Only works with [multiple] attribute set
+	usetitles: (boolean) if you want to add the option.text to the list' title-attribute | default: false

 Methods